 10 Secrets to Healthy Skin That Glows

-Beauty, as the saying goes, is only skin-deep-but the importance of skin goes a lot deeper.
-Here are 10 ways to keep your skin healthy and radiant-looking.
+Beauty, as the saying goes, is only skin-deep—but the importance of skin goes a lot deeper.
+Here are 10 glowing skin secrets to put your best—and healthiest—face forward.

 Instead, opt for shorter, cooler sprays.
 Long, hot showers strip the skin of its moisture and wash away its protective oils.
 Limit your showers to 10 minutes and keep the water relatively cool.